Jacob Meyers Player Props: Astros vs. Yankees

 Jacob Meyers At The Plate

-- Meyers has 13 doubles, a triple, seven home runs and 25 walks while batting .232.
+- Meyers is batting .230 with 13 doubles, a triple, seven home runs and 25 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.